allanma88/chat/README.md

 the web layer, only contains the web related logic, like api implementation and signin

+## Hubs

+the hub layer, only contains the message related logic

 ## Services

 the business layer, the actually implemenation, mainly interacting with the database